NapoleonWils0n/kodi-playercorefactory/windows/README.md

 with the executables inside the bin folder

+### vlc install

+download and install vlc and accept the default install location.

+edit your windows system path and add the code below to the end of your system path

+;C:\Program Files (x86)\VideoLAN\VLC

 #### Set up your windows path

 system properties, advanced system settings, enviormnental variables